runeh/typical-fetch/README.md

 Toolkit for creating strongly typed HTTP calls.

-`typical-fetch` lets users generate functions that perform HTTP calls.
-This is useful both when hand-crafting API clients, or for tools that generate API client code.
+`typical-fetch` lets users generate fetcher functions that perform HTTP calls.
+This is useful when hand-crafting HTTP API clients, and code generators that emit API client code.

 Principles:

-- All inputs and outputs should be strongly typed by default
+- All inputs and outputs are strongly typed by default
 - Errors are treated as return values, not by throwing, so they can be exhaustively checked.

-## API

 ## Examples